google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 They should be used simultaneously.

 [The UglifyJS plugin](https://github.com/webpack-contrib/uglifyjs-webpack-plugin) works on the level of the bundle – it compresses the bundle after compilation.
-Here's how it works:
+Here’s how it works:

 <ol>
 <li>